Skip to main content

 Our 3rd one to try was Two Brothers.
 Unfortunately, I have no photos from this restaurant, but I sure enjoyed my time there.
 The beer was fabulous and the food was very well matched.
 Best salad in a long time!

 Ok, our last brewery was right before we got to the airport.
 Why not have some good beer before getting on the flight back home!?
-Fortunately, Phoenix Ale is located very close to the airport.
+Fortunately, PHX Beer Co (fka Phoenix Ale) is located very close to the airport.
 And better yet, they had in my humble opinion the best beer in Arizona.
 They truly were!
 For the first time, I felt like splurging on some merch as well – loved their t-shirt humor.
 To drink, you really can’t go wrong with any of them, but I highly recommend the Camelback IPA and the Ironwood Imperial Porter.

 Adobe Mission